15 Hidden And Under-The-Radar Cocktail Bars In Singapore To Discover

 Contact: 8190-6597

-Website: catbiteclub.com
+Website: www.catbiteclub.com

-12. PUFFY BOIS
+9. PUFFY BOIS

-An intimate time at Puffy Bois
+An intimate time at Puffy Bois.

 What you can expect: After popping up around town at takeovers from Caffe Fernet to Tippling Club and Meatsmith Little India, Puffy Bois has found a permanent home for its cocktails and pizzas at Bali Lane.
-While its entrance may be hard to find, the hidden dive bar is all about casual, fun, and non-exclusive vibes.
 The drinks selection spans from Grower Champagnes to Pabst Blue Ribbon, as well as classic and custom cocktails.
-Highlights include the refreshing Sour Crush Cooler with whiskey and sour mango, to the boozier Duck & Weave, a tequila old fashioned Puffy Bois-style.
+Highlights include the refreshing Sour Crush Cooler with whiskey and sour mango, to the boozier Duck & Weave, a tequila old-fashioned Puffy Bois-style.

 How to find it: Locate the signage on the ground floor, and make your way up the conspicuously lit-up stairway leading to the second floor.
 You’ll spot a sign reading ‘Don’t be a douchebag and be good to your mother’, indicating the entrance of the bar.